RubenKelevra/Sony-WH-1000XM5/README.md

 Muted brights, with lower bass response and muted lower mids.

 Works best for music which was heavily edited, like Agrotech, EDM, Pop Music, Hip-Hop and Movies with heavy soundeffects, where the bassline would just drown out the details otherwise.
-In short it's more for an easy listening experince where the sound editors expected bad playback devices.
+In short it's more for an easy listening experience where the sound editors expected bad playback devices.

 ## Usage